-There you have it, the four foundational pillars of healthy living!
-In practice, they're often interwoven.
-For example, once you start sleeping better, you'll have more energy for your workouts and won't be tempted by unhealthy food.
+In practice, the four pillars are often interwoven.
+For example, once you start sleeping better, you'll have more energy for your workouts and won't be as tempted by unhealthy food.

-If you're not sure where to begin, focus your energy on improving one of these areas, and soon you'll notice the rest gradually becoming easier too.
+If you're not sure where to begin, focus your energy on just one of these pillars, and soon you'll notice the rest become easier too.